-- Formal Process: Under this process (operated in conformity with The Duke Community Standard in Practice: A Guide for Undergraduates), alleged offense(s) will be reviewed by The Divinity School Judicial Board, composed of the academic dean (who will serve as chair of the board), the director of student life, four students (one of whom shall be designated an alternate), and three faculty and/or staff members (one of whom shall be designated an alternate).
+- Formal Process: Under this process (operated in conformity with The Duke Community Standard in Practice: A Guide for Undergraduates), alleged offense(s) will be reviewed by the Divinity School Conduct Board, composed of the academic dean (who will serve as chair of the board), an appointed staff member, three students (with a fourth student designated as an alternate), and two faculty members (with a third faculty or staff member designated as an alternate).
 This committee will review the grievance, dismiss it or admit it, and decide on any action to be taken in response to it.

 - In either the informal or formal processes, the student who is the subject of a complaint or accusation will be fully informed of his/her rights and the grievance(s) brought against him/her, given ample opportunity to respond and be assured s/he will be heard fully, fairly and in Christian charity.
 Proceedings under both (1) and (2) should be held in strictest confidence by all parties concerned.
 Disciplinary measures, depending on the severity of the offense, may include but not be limited to required counseling, a mandated leave of absence for a term or terms, failure of a course, and suspension or expulsion from the Divinity School.

 Appeal: A person convicted of a covenant breach may appeal the case to the dean of the Divinity School by providing: 1) written notice of that intention within forty-eight hours and 2) a written statement of the grounds of the appeal within seven days of the receipt of the verdict.
 Grounds for appeal include new and significant evidence that might alter the case or violation of due process.
+The dean will review the case.
+The dean’s decision is final.
 This appeal process does not apply to students subject to Involuntary Administrative Withdrawal (see “Administration of the Curriculum” on page 106).

 Formal Process for a Grade Review: Under this process (which is in conformity with university practice) a student may request a formal grade review.
 Only final grades may be reviewed and a process must be initiated within thirty days of the final grade being assigned.